apache/arrow/site/faq.md

 # Frequently Asked Questions

+### How stable is the Arrow format?
+Is it safe to use in my application?

+The Arrow in-memory format is considered stable, and we intend to make only backwards-compatible changes, such as additional data types.
+We do not yet recommend the Arrow file format for long-term disk persistence of data; that said, it is perfectly acceptable to write Arrow memory to disk for purposes of memory mapping and caching.

+We encourage people to start building Arrow-based in-memory computing applications now, and choose a suitable file format for disk storage if necessary.
+The Arrow libraries include adapters for several file formats, including Parquet, ORC, CSV, and JSON.

 ### What is the difference between Apache Arrow and Apache Parquet?

 In short, Parquet files are designed for disk storage, while Arrow is designed for in-memory use, but you can put it on disk and then memory-map later.
 Arrow and Parquet are intended to be compatible with each other and used together in applications.